openBackhaul/ltpAugment/README.md

 - to be provided

 ### Publication
-- Published as a part of ONF TR-532 v2.0
+- LtpAugment_1.0.0-tsi.240103.1010 published as a part of ONF TR-532 v2.0
-- Updates planned to be published in future LinuxFoundation Specification
+- LtpAugment_1.1.0-ts.d.t planned to be published in future LinuxFoundation Specification

 ### Achieved Model Classification
 - Operational in Live Network